acrossthekyle/acrossthekyle.github.io/repository/gr20-V3V3fsmvjdZ6TPE/stages/01/post.md

-I arrived on the island of Corsica yesterday, after many connecting flights, from Chicago, and a short taxi ride from the airport near Calenzana, my starting point for this trek.
-I grabbed a quick dinner with some other hikes who were staying at the same Gîte, and then settled in for a restless night of sleep in anticipation of starting the trek early tomorrow morning.
+I arrived on the island of Corsica yesterday.
+My starting point for this trek was Calenzana where I grabbed a quick dinner with some other hikers who were staying at the same Gîte, and then settled in for a restless night of sleep in anticipation of starting the trek early tomorrow morning.
 I can't wait to be back in the mountains.

 I nearly quit on the first day.